 Mark Schafer, MD, prominent physician leader in California, was named CEO of MemorialCare Medical Foundation, replacing Patrick Kapsner, who is retiring Jan.
 2014 after four decades as a distinguished health care executive.

-MemorialCare Medical Foundation, a nonprofit public benefit corporation, is part of MemorialCare Health System in Southern California.
+MemorialCare Medical Foundation, a nonprofit public benefit corporation, is part of MemorialCare in Southern California.
 More than 2,000 employed and affiliated physicians are part of the Foundation’s two divisions—MemorialCare Medical Group and the Independent Practice Association (IPA), Greater Newport Physicians (GNP).
-In addition to medical offices in Orange and Los Angeles counties, the Foundation oversees MemorialCare’s medical imaging facilities, ambulatory surgery centers and HealthExpress retail clinics.
+In addition to medical offices in Orange and Los Angeles counties, the Foundation oversees MemorialCare’s medical imaging facilities and ambulatory surgery centers.
 Dr. Schafer is currently the Foundation’s Chief Medical Officer.

 Their achievements have not gone unnoticed.
 MemorialCare Medical Group and Greater Newport Physicians have received numerous accolades and awards for patient quality and customer service and are consistently honored with the Elite Status by California Association for Physician Groups, the highest rating possible for medical groups in the state.